No two distance learning programs are the same.

 Video conferencing software is the key to make synchronous distance learning possible.
 Without it, online programs are limited to self-paced programs without individual-to-instructor interaction.
 Popular tools include Zoom, Webex, and Skype.

-You need a camera in order to record classrooms and run video conferences.
-Why not use a camera that actually fosters engagement and is built with the remote student in mind?
+You need a camera to record classrooms and run video conferences.
+Why not use a camera that actually fosters engagement and is built with remote students in mind?
 Check out the Meeting Owl -- a smart, 360º classroom camera that can help make distance learning classrooms more engaging and interactive than ever before.